chalmers-revere/opendlv/README.md

 General layout rules:
 * Use double space indentation, and four space indentation when breaking a line.
+* Always break the line at any class inheritence (after the ':') or initalization list when declaring a constructor, and indent four spaces (see below).
 * Namespaces does not indent.
 * Generally break lines that are longer than 80 characters.
 * Use Doxygen-style documentation.